Cheesecake Factory Recipes

 Directions

-• Season chicken with rice wine, salt, pepper, ginger.
+• Season the chicken with rice wine, ginger, salt, and pepper.

 Notes